-The Hancock Alpha project was originally proposed in 2008.
+The Hancock Alpha project was proposed in 2008.
 It was deemed to be a “controlled action” in 2009, meaning that it would require approval under the Commonwealth Environment Protection and Biodiversity Conservation Act before it could proceed.
 The EIS (Environmental Impact Statement) process began in 2009.

 On 29 May 2012, the Queensland Coordinator-General issued a report on the project and recommended that it be approved subject to 128 conditions.
 However, within hours of this being announced, the Federal Environment Minister issued a statement explaining that significant national environmental issues had not been adequately considered by the State Government and that additional Federal assessment may be required.

-After a public slanging match between the Queensland Deputy Premier Jeff Seeney and Federal Environment Minister Tony Burke, on 5th June 2012, Minister Burke held a press conference announcing that:
+After a public slanging match between the Queensland Deputy Premier Jeff Seeney and Federal Environment Minister Tony Burke, on 5 June 2012, Minister Burke held a press conference announcing that:

-He would stop the clock on the approval process for the Alpha Coal Project;
+- He would stop the clock on the approval process for the Alpha Coal Project;

-More work was needed to be done in order to satisfy the requirements of Federal environmental law;
+- More work was needed to be done in order to satisfy the requirements of Federal environmental law;

-The Queensland Government could not be trusted to protect the Great Barrier Reef
+- The Queensland Government could not be trusted to protect the Great Barrier Reef

-what must happen
+What must happen

-The proposed port expansions to service the Galilee basin coal development would result in construction and significant dredging work taking place along the Great Barrier Reef coastline.
+- The proposed port expansions to service the Galilee basin coal development would result in construction and significant dredging work taking place along the Great Barrier Reef coast line.
 New ports and expansions are proposed in regions home to rare and threatened marine species, as well as migratory habitats of several species of whale.

-If substantial progress in protecting the reef is not made by 2013, the World Heritage Committee has been requested to consider placing the Great Barrier Reef on the List of World Heritage in Danger.
+- The World Heritage Committee has been requested to consider placing the Great Barrier Reef on the List of World Heritage in Danger.
 The Alpha coal project would directly lead to increased port development in the Great Barrier Reef World Heritage Area, as well as lead the way for numerous other port expansions, placing the Great Barrier Reef at risk.

 Janice Barnes, Jessie Driver, Owen McEvoy, Deree King and Patrick Fisher on behalf of the Wangan and Jagalingou People lodged expedited procedure objection applications (QO08/188) against the State of Queensland’s proposed granting of a coal exploration permit to Hancock Prospecting in for an area adjacent to the mine site and included in the mine’s Mining Lease Application (MLA).
 This objection was rejected.